kr-colab/disperseNN2/README.md

 # disperseNN2

-new architecture for estimating dispersal rate
+Software for estimating dispersal rate from georeferenced SNPs.
+For details see our preprint (LINK).

+For instructions, see the [docs page](https://dispersenn2.readthedocs.io/en/latest/):